About this listing

 If you use the fireplace daily, please use the vacuum cleaner in the corner to clean the ashes out DAILY for SAFE use of the fireplace.
 Open the front door of the fireplace WHEN IT IS COOL by pulling on the door by the right side.
 I do it every morning in winter.
 It exposes the glass window that is LOCKED by the lever on the right side.
 Lift the lever to open the door.
 Connect the vacuum cleaner to the electric outlet by the sofa.
 Turn on the vacuum cleaner by pushing the RED button on the lower right side of the cleaner and vacuum using the hose connected at the back the ashes around the fireplace.
 There is an ash tray below the fireplace that can be pulled out and emptied in to the garbage by the sink.
 Make sure you REPLACE the ash tray and then "LOCK" the window door so it is SAFE again.
 Then close the front door.
 Refill the pellets on the top and enjoy the fireplace.

 6.)
 ELECTRIC HEATING.
-The rest of the home is heated with electric heating.
+Make sure EACH thermostat is TURNED ON in winter.
+The ON button is on the side of each thermostat and must stay ON at all times in WINTER, even when leaving the home to maintain the temperature inside the house at at least 55 degrees farenheit.
 When leaving the home, push the "HOLD" button on every thermostat and it will automatically default to the 55 degrees Fahrenheit temperature that we leave the home at when nobody is home.
 There are 2 thermostats in the main living/family room.
 One is concealed behind the staircase by the glass mirror and the second is by the refrigerator.
 PLEASE MAKE SURE NO FURNITURE, CLOTHING, BEDDING, LUGGAGE OR ANY ITEMS ARE AGAINST THE ELECTRIC BASEBOARDS HEATERS IN THE HOME TO AVOID FIRES.

 There is a thermostat in each bedroom on the main level, one by the bed in the loft and the bathroom in the garage that can be set at the desired temperature.
 It should already be set at "HEAT" on the right side of each unit during winter.
 Open the front cover to see the dial set at "RUN."
 Push the "HOLD" button to set it at 55 degrees Fahrenheit.
 After this step, push the "UP" button on the top right side to increase the temperature to the desired level that shows on the screen.
 I usually set it to between 67 and 70 degrees Fahrenheit in winter.
 Then push the "HOLD" button and it keeps the temperature at the desired level.
 When going to sleep at night I turn the temperature down to 60 degrees for a comfortable nights sleep with sheets or thin blankets.
 Remember that your body also will heat the room up when sleeping.